 Disclosure: This post was written by a member of the Trigger Sisters’ team – founders of Times Tales, Pet Math and the Kids Chore Chart.

 Memorizing Multiplication Facts Doesn’t Need To Be Stressful

 You set the letter aside.
 You did practice multiplication flashcards with your older child, but she still didn’t master her 8’s quick enough.
-As much as you hate to admit it, she is generally your quicker and brighter child, so if she couldn’t memorize her 8’s in time for the Root Beer Float party, how will your son do it?
+If she couldn’t memorize her 8’s in time for the Root Beer Float party, how will your son do it?
 The answer is simple.
 He can do it with Times Tales.

 Times Tales is an innovative story-based program that makes memorizing the upper multiplication facts fast, easy and fun.
 The visual, simple stories provide students with a “memory peg” that allows quick and effortless recall of the upper multiplication facts.
 Times Tales provides a multisensory approach to memorizing the most difficult to memorize times tables: 3×6, 3×7, 3×8, 3×9, 4×6, 4×7, 4×8, 4×9, 6×6, 6×7, 6×8, 6×9, 7×7, 7×8 7×9, 8×8, 8×9 and 9×9.

 Times Tales is available as a video (DVD or streaming with printable reinforcements) or a workbook (with an online Game Show Quiz).
 For most children, just one of these individual programs is enough to have all the upper multiplication facts memorized in as little as two weeks.
 However, some students need additional reinforcements which is why Times Tales offers bundles.